lisihang1401443109/MiniPLM/README.md

 ```bash
 bash scripts/eval/harness.sh /PATH/TO/MiniPLM --model-path /PATH/TO/TRAINED_CKPT --ckpt-name NAME_OF_CKPT
 ```
-Note: The `story_cloze` dataset may require manually downloading.
+NOTE: The `story_cloze` dataset may require manually downloading.
 Please follow the instructions in this [link](https://huggingface.co/datasets/LSDSem/story_cloze/blob/734b4e1771508f38d8a05f034b48a42986446669/story_cloze.py#L50) to download the test sets.
 After downloading, you will need to replace the [task configuration file](lm_eval/tasks/storycloze/storycloze_2018.yaml) with [the one](configs/lm_harness_tasks/storycloze_2018.yaml) pointing to the downloaded directory.

 #### Language Modeling
 ```bash